-Just a little bit left until the most magical and fairytale holiday in the year finally arrives.
-The aroma of almond and cinnamon, flashing lights, street orchestras, wooden houses, cute souvenirs, and glitter creates the most beautiful magical Christmas spirit all over the world.
-I have the best 10 beautiful cities in Europe for you to visit during December.
-It’s like small little gifts in Santa’s Bag!
-Well I chose the ones that will make you feel like you’re living a Christmas Fairy Tale Story!
+Just a little bit left until the most magical and fairytale holiday in the year.
+The aroma of almond and cinnamon, flashing lights, street orchestras, wooden houses, cute souvenirs, and glitter create a magical Christmas spirit everywhere.
+The beautiful cities in Europe in December – as gifts in Santa’s bag.
+I chose the ones for the top 10 European destinations to celebrate Christmas.

-Santa receives guests: December 1- January 6 from 9:00 to 19:00.
-For an extra cost, you can ride with a tea of huskies, raindeer, ride snowmobiles, training at the School of the Dwarfs and have fun with children in Santa Park, which is about an hour from Rovaniemi, It is the Zoo in the most north part of the world.
+For an extra cost, you can ride a snowmobile, team with husky or reindeer, get training at the School of the Dwarfs and have fun with children in Santa Park.
+About one hour from Rovaniemi is one of the most northern zoos in the world.
 Check more tours here.

 Nothing transforms Prague more than the expectation of Christmas.
 Outside smells like roasted chestnuts, and light snow on roofs looks more like powdered sugar.
-Go for a walk to the Old Town Square and Wenceslas Square: they are decorated with the most beautiful and noisy and busy fairs.
-Shopping is great in the main shopping street Prshikop, and for the author’s gifts from Czech masters, you should look into the gallery Manes.
+Go for a walk to the Old Town Square and Wenceslas Square: they are decorated with the most beautiful and noisy fairs.
+Shopping is great on the main shopping street Prshikop, and for the author’s gifts from Czech masters, you should look into the gallery Manes.

 From Munich, you can go to Nuremberg – the birthplace of the Nutcracker.
 Another fabulous place that is easily accessible from Munich is Rothenburg ob der Tauber.

-Zurich knows how to take care of its guests.
-From the first step in the building of the main station, you are greeted by the largest in Europian Christmas market and dazzling spruce, covered with Swarovski crystals.
-It is also impossible to miss the Verdmühplatz fair: A choir sings Christmas carols all day long, near a huge beautiful Christamas tree You will find that the fair is opposite the opera: November 23 – December 23.
+Zurich knows how to meet guests.
+From the first step in the building of the main station, you are waiting by the largest in Europe Christmas market and dazzling spruce, covered with Swarovski crystals.
+Also, it’s impossible to miss the Verdmühplatz fair: every day the choir sings Christmas carols near a huge Christmas tree.

-You know it’s Christmas time in Zurich when 12 thousand lights, similar to shooting stars, light up over Bahnhofstrasse.
-If you visit the Buerkliplatz, you’ll be able to create your own candles, while the Winter Circus Salto Natale perfoms as it has been for over 30 years.

-For more tours check here.
+Christmas comes to Zurich when 12 thousand lights, similar to shooting stars, light up over Bahnhofstrasse.
+On the Buerkliplatz, everyone could make candles with their own hands, and the Winter Circus Salto Natale has been giving performances for over 30 years.
+More tours check here.

-From the Zurich Main Station, you can reach Rapperswil-Jona in just 40 minutes to climb the hill with the medieval castle and to experience the panoramic views of Lake Zurich and it’s surrounding mountains.
+From Zurich Main Station, you can reach Rapperswil-Jona in 40 minutes to climb the hill with the medieval castle and panoramic views of Lake Zurich and the mountains.

-In Bruges, it’s easy to feel happy – and it’s not because of all the Chocolate you will find.
+In Bruges, it’s easy to feel happy – and it’s not just that here you’ll be eating chocolate in kilograms.
 It is nice to look at the cute little things at the fair and not think about anything bad.
-If you get cold, then sit with a mug of their famous beer at a bar, or stir tiny candies in a giant cup of milk to taste the most delicious hot chocolate in your life.
+If you suddenly freeze, sit with a mug of famous beer in a bar, or stir tiny candies in a giant cup of milk to taste the most delicious hot chocolate in your life.

 There are some interesting tours with locals, you can check here.

 From Bruges go to Ghent.
-There are fewer people here than in Bruges, and has a medieval charm to it.
-Get lost in the old streets, go to the fair and try the “Gents noses” – fruit candies that are sold only in Belgium.
+Therefore, there will be fewer people here than in Bruges, and medieval charm as well.
+Get lost on the old streets, go to the fair and try the “Gents noses” – fruit candies that are sold only in Belgium.

-The Nicosia Fair: November 17 – January 7.
-During holidays you have a great opportunity to rent a car (left-hand traffic) and visit fabulous Christmas cities such as Limassol, Paphos or Larnaca.
-For more options for special tours, check here.
+During holidays you have a great opportunity to rent a car (left-hand traffic) and visit fabulous Christmas cities as Limassol, Paphos or Larnaca.
+And another option to take some tours, check here.

 In addition, if you wish to make a day trip to the Troodos Mountains in winter, you can even go skiing or snowboarding on one of the four ski slopes, and also feel the almost Tyrolean atmosphere of mountain villages.